varunsainihr04/vivo_bloatware_remover/README.md

 ## Important Note

-If you want to recover the deleted files or Disabled apps or pakages
+If you want to recover the deleted or Disabled apps or pakages

 - Root User ==> Go to google and download the app.
 - Non-root User ==> Reset your Device or download the app from the Internet.